Homa/rhelements.github.io/docs/framework-integration/rhelements-react-integration.md

     ### Change theme by using inline style

       If you want to change a css variable value in theme, you can add inline style.
-For example if you want to change background color of specific card to green, add style={{'--rh-theme--color--surface--base': 'green'}} to <rh-card> target
+For example if you want to change background color of a specific card to green, add style={{'--rh-theme--color--surface--base': 'green'}} to rh-card:

       ```html
       <rh-card theme="dark" style={{'--rh-theme--color--surface--base': 'green'}}>
         <h2 slot="header">Dark Theme</h2>